 A must-see activity on a trip to South Africa is to take the famous cable car to the top of Table Mountain for some of the best panoramic views of the city and surrounding area.
 You can choose between hiking up the mountain or the option of an easy cable car ride.
 For detailed information on hiking Table Mountain, see our hiking post.

 At the base of Table Mountain is Kirstenbosch National Botanical Garden.
 It is world renowned as one of the best botanical gardens in the world with over 7,000 species of plants.
 You will also tour the landscaped garden area along the natural forest.

 After experiencing Cape Town for several weeks, you are ready to start your coastline drive.
 Be ready to snap some photos at the lookout points.

 There are plenty of adventure activities along the Garden Route to attract outdoor lovers.
-To fully enjoy the trip, you will spend a few days at most locations to take advantage of the numerous activities and events while still being able to get your work done.
+To fully enjoy a trip to South Africa, you will spend a few days at most locations to take advantage of the numerous activities and events while still being able to get your work done.

 It’s a great location to stop and get your laptop out to catch up on any work while sitting on a restaurant terrace as you stare out at the sea waiting to see a whale tail as it heads downwards to the depths.
 The Cliff Path has some of the best views.

 For some of the best seafood you will ever taste, the place to go is Lemon Butta Hermanus.
 Be sure to check out the oysters.